Well-crafted product descriptions do more than just describe your merchandise. When done right, your descriptions convey your unique voice, get...

-If a shopper 'stumbles upon' your product, between all search results, and decides to click and land on your product detail page, you are on the right track!
-But then, some crucial seconds follow...
+If shoppers 'stumble upon' your product, between all search results, and decide to click and land on your product detail page, some crucial seconds follow...⏱️

 50 milliseconds to make a first impression!

 Some crucial seconds follow.
-Not even seconds.
-Your visitor needs 50 milliseconds to decide whether he'll stay or leave, and a few seconds to read scan your product content page.
+Visitors need only 50 milliseconds to decide whether they'll stay or leave and a few seconds to read scan your product content page.

 Just a few seconds of showtime, for you to catch your visitor's attention, trigger his emotions, convince him why it is worth staying on your page, reading more about your product, and finally, click that coveted buy button.

-That last station of your product page visitors' journey (your product page) is your last change to:
+That last station of your product page visitors' journey (your product page) is your last chance to:

-Convince that reader that your product is going to make them feel happier, healthier, or more productive.
+☑️ Convince readers that your product will make them feel happier, healthier, or more productive.

-Let them feel the pain, or the void they'll be left with, if they don't buy it.
+☑️ Let them feel the pain of the void they'll be left with if they don't buy it.